SCCapstone/GreedyGuppyGames/README.md

 Welcome to the readme created by GreedyGuppyGames, Astrovibe Attackpod is a fun grid-based tower defense game set in space!
 Protect your base from invading aliens and creatures by placing turrets, flamethrowers and more.
-Upgrading towers and selling them are just some aspects to the economy factor Astrovibe.
+Upgrading towers and selling them are just some aspects to the economy factor of Astrovibe Attackpod.

 Do everything you can to survive the incoming waves of aliens!